 BRITISH COLUMBIA

-3) KELOWNA – Eric (12) and Kyle (11) met Cory (10) at the School of Rock three years ago, where they formed a band.
-They’ve been rockin’ out ever since!
-Kyle is a drummer and his older brother, Eric plays guitar.
-Cory plays guitar and is a singer/song writer.
-The only thing they love more than music is Kelowna.
-Especially in the winter so they can go snowboarding, downhill skiing, build forts and get into snowball fights.
-They’d love the chance to meet Jordan Francis and Victoria Duffield and jam with them.
+3) KELOWNA – Eric (12) and Kyle (11) met Cory (10) at the School of Rock three years back, where the trio formed a band.
+Kyle bangs the drums while Eric and Cory play guitar and sing.
+They adore Kelowna, especially in winter for snowboarding, downhill skiing, building forts, and snowball fights.
+They would relish a chance to meet Jordan Francis and Victoria Duffield and jam on stage with them.

-4) VICTORIA – 11-year-old Jacob would love the chance to win the Cross Country Fun Hunt concert.
-If Jordan Francis came to Victoria, he’d like to take him to the Victoria Bug Zoo, ice skating at the Oak Bay rink and golfing at the Victoria Golf Club – something people get to do year round in beautiful Victoria!
+4) VICTORIA – Eleven-year-old Jacob would be thrilled to see the Cross Country Fun Hunt finale arrive in Victoria.
+If Jordan Francis visits, he would be taken to the Victoria Bug Zoo, ice skating at the Oak Bay rink, and golfing at the Victoria Golf Club, enjoying year‑round activities in the scenic city.

 ALBERTA

-6) CANMORE – 12-year-old Maya is the Fun Hunt Ambassador for Canmore, Alberta.
-She took Jordan rock climbing at the Nordic Centre and challenged him to a “dance-off” at the Terpsichore Dance Studio when he came to Canmore this summer.
-If Maya wins the concert finale and Jordan returns to Canmore this winter, she’d take Jordan skating, dog-sledding and maybe ice climbing.
-Plus she’d like another “dance-off” competition!
-The last one ended in a tie…
+6) CANMORE – Twelve-year-old Maya serves as the Fun Hunt Ambassador for Canmore, Alberta.
+She took Jordan rock climbing at the Nordic Centre and challenged him to a dance-off at the Terpsichore Dance Studio during his Canmore visit this summer.
+If Maya wins the concert finale and Jordan returns to Canmore this winter, she would take him skating, dog-sledding, and perhaps even ice climbing.
+She would also love another dance-off, since the previous one ended in a tie.

 NORTHWEST TERRITORIES

-7) YELLOWKNIFE – Eight-year old Kathryn would be thrilled to win the Cross Country Fun Hunt concert!
-She’s a huge fan of Jordan’s music and would love to sing a song with him.
-Don’t underestimate this eight-year-old’s ability to foster support in Yellowknife.
-She’s not shy to reach out to the community.
-In January 2012, Kathryn managed to raise $140 for the local SPCA.
-She believes that this is a chance to show to the rest of Canada why Yellowknife is such a great place to live!
-Especially in the winter!
-She’d take Jordan dog sledding, go horseback riding and check out the magical Northern Lights.
+7) YELLOWKNIFE – Eight-year-old Kathryn would be thrilled to win the Cross Country Fun Hunt concert.
+She is a devoted fan of Jordan’s music and would love to sing with him.
+This spirited youngster can rally support in Yellowknife, and in January 2012 she raised $140 for the local SPCA.
+She believes this is a chance to show Canada why Yellowknife shines in winter and would take Jordan dog sledding, horseback riding, and to view the magical Northern Lights.

 SASKATCHEWAN